learning-zone/spring-boot-basics/notes/miscellaneous.md

 Example of singleton scope bean using Java config –
 ```
 @Component
-//This statement is redundant - singleton is default scope
+// This statement is redundant - singleton is default scope
-@Scope("singleton")  //This statement is redundant
+@Scope("singleton")  // This statement is redundant
 public class BeanClass {

 }